brootaylor/brootaylor-v2/src/_content/pages/homepage.md

 layout: "layouts/homepage.njk"
 title: "Hi, I'm Bruce."
 # Populates the `meta description` for a page
-summary: "I'm an independent Frontend Web Developer and UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites since 2004."
+summary: "I'm an independent Frontend Web Developer and UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites for over 15 years."

 # Populates the opening / `lead` text on a page
 lead:
-  - I'm an independent Frontend Web Developer and UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites since 2004.
+  - I'm an independent Frontend Web Developer and UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites for over 15 years.

 # Page-specific metadata content added to the `<head>`
 # head: "